Selfless reduced free products and graph products of $\mathrm{C}^\ast$-algebras: Introduction

 commutes, where $\delta$ denotes the diagonal embedding. \end{definition*}

 When he introduced selfless \Cs-algebras, Robert was inspired by Dykema and R{\o}rdam's work on infinite reduced free products \cite{DykemaRordam} and their notion of eigenfree \Cs-probability spaces \cite{DykemaRordamB}.
-As Robert suggests, selfless \Cs-algebras (with a faithful trace) can be thought of as a \Cs-algebraic analogue of ${\rm II}_1$-factors.
-Existential embeddings can also be defined in a model-theoretic way, a point of view that is omitted here in favor of a more \Cs-algebraic standpoint.
+As Robert observed, selfless \Cs-algebras (with a faithful trace) can be regarded as a \Cs-algebraic analogue of ${\rm II}_1$-factors.
+Existential embeddings admit an equivalent model-theoretic formulation, although we take a more \Cs-algebraic viewpoint here.
 Such embeddings are related to approximate splitting through the ultrapower (see \cite[Section 2]{GoldbringSinclair17}), and (for separable \Cs-algebras) are a special case of sequentially split $\ast$-homomorphisms in the sense of Barlak--Szabó (see \cite[Definition 2.1 and Theorem 4.19]{BarlakSzabo}).
-In \cite[Theorem 2.9]{BarlakSzabo}, it is also established that the existence of a sequentially split $\ast$-homomorphisms between separable \Cs-algebras $A \to B$ forces that many structural properties of $B$ such as simplicity, stable rank one and strict comparison are passed to $A$, essentially because of their $\forall\exists$-axiomatizability.
+In \cite[Theorem 2.9]{BarlakSzabo}, it is also established that the existence of a sequentially split $\ast$-homomorphisms between separable \Cs-algebras $A \to B$ forces that many structural properties of $B$, such as simplicity, stable rank one and strict comparison are passed to $A$, essentially because of their $\forall\exists$-axiomatizability.
 For the same reason, if a tracial \Cs-algebra $(A,\tau)$ is selfless, it must be simple, monotracial, and have strict comparison and stable rank one (see \cite[Theorem 3.1]{Robert25}).